It seems you are using Internet Explorer 11, which is not supported by this website. We recommend Google Chrome for the best browsing experience.

 How do you work together with your customers for sensorial evaluation?

+At Puratos, we combine sensory insight and functional ingredients to support product success from day one to end of shelf life.
 Interested in learning more about our cake freshness solutions or enhancing the freshness and profitability of your specific cake recipes?
-Get in touch with us for more information.
+Contact your local Puratos representative today.